YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario05/1-Post-Restore/README.md

 Optionnally, you can clean up your ACC environments and remove objects used in this scenario.
 The script _acc-api-scenario-cleanup.sh_ will perform the following tasks:
-- unmanage the wphookrestore application
+- unmanage the wpbrhookrestore application
-- unmanage the wphook application
+- unmanage the wpbrhook application
-- delete the wphookrestore helm deployment
+- delete the wpbrhookrestore helm deployment
-- delete the wphook helm deployment
+- delete the wpbrhook helm deployment
-- delete the wphookrestore namespace
+- delete the wpbrhookrestore namespace
-- delete the wphook helm namespace
+- delete the wpbrhook helm namespace